Hakona-Matata/identity-provider/README.md

 2. Start the server

 ```
 // Run in any environment you want

-For development mode: npm run dev (recommend this)
+npm run dev         // For development mode (recommend this)
-For staging mode: npm run stage
+npm run stage       // For staging mode
-For production mode: npm run prod
+npm run prod        // For production mode

 ```